ColeCurrent/Wordle-Bot/README.md

 ## How It Works
 * Part-1: Find a good starter word
-  - Analyze a dataset of all possible 5-letter words used by Wordle
+  - Analyze a dataset of all possible 5-letter words (extracted from the NYT Wordle nytimes.com/games/wordle/)
   - Record how many times each letter is used in the dataset
   - Pick the top 5 most used letters
   - Create a list of words containing all 5 of those words